sammywachtel/audio-transcript-analysis-app/docs/how-to/firebase-setup.md

 VITE_FIREBASE_APP_ID=1:123456789012:web:abc123
 ```

-## Step 8: Set Gemini API Secret
+## Step 8: Set API Secrets

-> **Important**: This step MUST be completed before CI/CD deployments will work.
-The secret must exist before GitHub Actions can deploy functions that use it.
+> **Important**: These secrets MUST be set before CI/CD deployments will work.
+The secrets must exist before GitHub Actions can deploy functions that use them.

-The Gemini API key is stored securely in Firebase Secrets (not in client code):
+API keys are stored securely in Firebase Secrets (not in client code):

 ```bash
 # Login to Firebase